zerolawtech/SFT-Protocol/docs/multisig.rst

 call count will be reset to zero.

 The number of calls to a function is recorded using a keccak hash of the call data.
-As such, it is required that each callingn address format their call data in exactly the same way.
+As such, it is required that each calling address format their call data in exactly the same way.

 Repeating a multi-sig call from the same address before reaching the